 First measurable shift is usually 60-90 days after operationalization.
 The pitch deck rewrite, sales call talk track, and website hero copy carry the new positioning into buyer interactions.
 Compound effects show up across the next quarter.

 Yes.
-The Layer 1 chrome Positioning Sprint at $7,500 is the productized version.
-The Layer 2 SF-3 intervention at $5,000-$15,000 sizes to scope: smaller scope hits the floor, larger scope hits the ceiling.
-Same diagnostic discipline, sized to the problem.
+The positioning intervention is the productized version.
+The The strategic intervention at $5K-$15K sizes to scope: smaller scope hits the floor, larger scope hits the ceiling.
+Same marketing review discipline, sized to the problem.